SecondGG/6424650015/index.md

 ### Skills

 - Basic Python , SQL , R Programming
-- I'm a fast learner.
+- Fast learner
-- I can work under pressure.
+- Ability to work under pressure.
-- I can work as a team.
+- Ability to work as a team.
+- Keen to learn new skills

 ### Language